Publications

 Wilcoxon, Jess P.; Martin, James E.; Provencio, P.N.

-We report high-pressure liquid chromatography (HPLC) and transmission electron microscopy (TEM) studies of the size distributions of nanosize gold clusters dispersed in organic solvents.
-These metal clusters are synthesized in inverse micelles at room temperature, and those investigated range in diameter from 1 to 10 nm.
-HPLC is sensitive enough to discern changes in hydrodynamic volume corresponding to only 2 carbon atoms of the passivating agent or metal core size changes of less than 4 angstrom.
-We have determined for the first time how the total cluster volume (metal core + passivating organic shell) changes with the size of the passivating agent.
+The authors report high pressure liquid chromatography, (HPLC), and transmission electron microscopy, (TEM), studies of the size distributions of nanosize gold clusters dispersed in organic solvents.
+These metal clusters are synthesized in inverse micelles at room temperature and those investigated range in diameter from 1--10 nm.
+HPLC is sensitive enough to discern changes in hydrodynamic volume corresponding to only 2 carbon atoms of the passivating agent or metal core size changes of less than 4 {angstrom}.
+The authors have determined for the first time how the total cluster volume (metal core + passivating organic shell) changes with the size of the passivating agent.

 More Details